vivekvpillai/inventory-manager-front/README.md

-#Final-Project-GA: Usage Insights

-This was my first attempt at using Java Spring Boot.
-I connected the Java Spring Boot backend to the React frontend.
+This project uses Java Spring Boot backend with a ReactJS frontend.

 #User Stories